Relaxation of imbalance in a disordered XX model with on-site dephasing: Model

 where $\mathbf{f}=(C_{11},C_{12},\hdots,C_{1L},C_{21},\hdots,C_{LL})$ and $\mathcal{Q}$ is the $L^2 \times L^2$ matrix governing the evolution.
 In fact, due to the hierarchical structure of observables, the eigenvalues of $\mathcal{Q}$ are exactly the eigenvalues of the one particle sector of the Liouvillian, $\mathcal{L}$, while the eigenvectors of both are connected via an appropriate rotation.
-This linearised equation will be useful in understanding the behaviour of $I(t)$ in different regimes.
+This linearized equation will be useful in understanding the behavior of $I(t)$ in different regimes.

-Unlike most of the previous results for this model which are generated by either an effective Hamiltonian or DMRG based techniques \cite{AltmanPhysRevLett.116.160401,CaiPhysRevLett.124.130602}, we use Eq.~\ref{diffeq} or Eq.~\ref{linearised} for the analysis that follows.
+Unlike most of the previous results for this model which are generated by either an effective Hamiltonian or DMRG based techniques \cite{AltmanPhysRevLett.116.160401,CaiPhysRevLett.124.130602}, we use Equation~\eqref{diffeq} or Equation~\eqref{linearised} for the analysis that follows.
 This not only allows us to obtain an exact description of the correlators but also provides access to sizes and times an order of magnitude larger than usually accessed by DMRG techniques.
-Thus, we can make better statements about system size dependence of the results.
+Thus we can make better statements about system size dependence of the results.